 Why you’ll love this recipe

-Health benefits
+Health benefits of bone broth

-- Provides sustaining nutrition - Because the protein in broth is so easily digestible, it is easily assimilated by the body, taking little to no energy to digest
+- Provides sustaining nutrition – because the protein in broth is so easily digestible, it is easily assimilated by the body, taking little to no energy to digest

-- A rich source of electrolytes - These can be lost during times of illness, when following a ketogenic diet or through rigorous exercise.
+- A rich source of electrolytes – these can be lost during times of illness, when following a ketogenic diet or through rigorous exercise.
 Check out more info on what electrolytes are and their importance in your diet.

 Is bone broth ketogenic?

 It is definitely a healthy addition for those following a ketogenic diet when made with low-carb vegetables.
 The bones are naturally carb-free and contain healthy fats, minerals and electrolytes, which are essential for a healthy keto diet.
-Read more about the importance of electrolytes on a keto diet.

 Making low-FODMAP chicken broth